Basic Searching

 Sorted data

 Binary search’s efficiency comes with an important prerequisite: the data must be sorted.
-This requirement influences how you design your data management strategy.
+This requirement influences how we design our data management strategy.

 //demonstrating the sorted data requirement